Kakadu/miniKanren-ocaml-typed/README.md

 Starting from version 8 Camlp5 requries extra library `pa_ppx.doc` to build documentation.
 To get it you need

-* install this library: `opam install pa_ppx`
+* install the library: `opam install pa_ppx`
+* set environment variable `OCANREN_USE_DOC` and run compilations.
+The right options for documentation will be discovered and substituted (see `config/discover.ml` for details).
-* add `-package pa_ppx.dock` in two places in the file `/camlp5/dune`.
-Without it all the documentation in files, preprocessed by camlp5 will be omitted.
+* Alternatives, you can add `-package pa_ppx.dock` in right places in the file `/camlp5/dune`.
 * run `dune build @doc`
 * open `_build/default/_doc/_html/index.html`

+The documentation setting will be saved until `dune clean` (or more precisely until rebuilding of the file `_build/default/config/extra_doc.txt`)

+## Building with instrumentalization

+Module `src/core/Peep.mli` allow counting of various micro operations that are being performed. (**Caution**: It sireously reduces performance.).
+To enable it set enveiroment variable `OCANREN_STATS`.
+Do a full clean to disable it.

 # More info